Summer and stress? Yes indeed, you did read that right.

 Also, progesterone and oestrogen work against the impact cortisol has on our body.
 Our body can buffer stress before menopause, because we have optimal levels of progesterone.
 Once those levels start to lower during perimenopause, the cortisol buffering effect weakens.

 The resulting high levels of cortisol can cause insomnia, digestive problems, weight gain especially around the middle, low sex drive, body aches and pains and low mood.
 Sound familiar?
-Some of the exact same symptoms of menopause.
+Some of the exact same signs of menopause.

 Some simple ways to keep stress under control over this period are: